AdditionApps/laravel-convoy/README.md

 Need to trigger an email or log some data once a set of jobs has completed?

-Laravel Convoy offers a configurable, expressive API to group a set of queued jobs, mailables or notifications and then track this group as it is processed by your queue workers by listening for convoy events.
+Laravel Convoy offers a configurable, expressive API to group a set of queued jobs or mailables and then track this group as it is processed by your queue workers by listening for convoy events.

 ---